calvertwong/Code-Snippets/microservices-setup/container-module/README.md

 - Execute `npm run link` to start linking local modules and dependencies
 - `npm start`
+- Done.
+You don't need to do `npm install` and `npm link` in each feature modules, the link script here will do all that for you.
+Add or remove some module info as needed to the link and unlink script when a new module is added or removed, it should be rather simple and you just need to add or remove 2 lines of code.

 # How to remove all local modules and dependencies symlinks